PrincetonUniversity/lucid/AEC_README.md

 refer to our artifact as Lucid from now on.

 The source code for Lucid is available at https://github.com/PrincetonUniversity/lucid.
-The contents of this artifact submission are a copy of the popl22_artifact branch, with the addition of a vagrant box containing the necessary tools to build Lucid from scratch.
+The contents of this artifact submission are a subset of the popl22_artifact branch, with the addition of a vagrant box containing the necessary tools to build Lucid from scratch.

 ## Kicking the tires
-* This artifact requires both virtualbox (https://www.virtualbox.org/wiki/Downloads) and vagrant (https://www.vagrantup.com/downloads)
+* This artifact requires both virtualbox (https://www.virtualbox.org/wiki/Downloads) and vagrant (https://www.vagrantup.com/downloads).
+It has been confirmed to work with virtualbox 6.1.26 and vagrant 2.2.18, on both Windows 10 and Big Sur 11.5.2. the virtual machine uses an unmodified version of Ubuntu 18.04.4 LTS.
 * In a terminal, navigate to the [ART]/vm/ directory, and run `setupvm.sh`
 * If you computer does not support .sh files, you can instead run `vagrant box add lucid "lucid.box"`
 * Run `vagrant up` to start up the VM and `vagrant ssh` to enter it.